Mineral

 • The nature of the sample (e.g. polymer, mineral, rock or organic) should be known prior to surface area analysis.

 One key water-quality parameter is the carbonate alkalinity.
-This can be determine by auto-titration methods.
+This can be determined by auto-titration methods.

 Sample requirements: